openrewrite/rewrite-docs/docs/recipes/featureflags/launchdarkly/changevariationdefault.md

       defaultValue: true
 ```

-Now that `com.yourorg.ChangeVariationDefaultExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-feature-flags:0.11.1 in your build file:
+Now that `com.yourorg.ChangeVariationDefaultExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-feature-flags:{{VERSION_REWRITE_FEATURE_FLAGS}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">